 GeneCards Summary for CYP4F11 Gene

 CYP4F11 (Cytochrome P450 Family 4 Subfamily F Member 11) is a Protein Coding gene.
-Among its related pathways are Metabolism and cytochrome P450.
+Among its related pathways are Arachidonic acid metabolism and Phase II conjugation.
 GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP4F8.

 UniProtKB/Swiss-Prot for CYP4F11 Gene

 Omega-hydroxylase that oxidizes a variety of structurally unrelated compounds, including fatty acids and xenobiotics.
 Plays a key role in vitamin K catabolism by mediating omega-hydroxylation of vitamin K1 (phylloquinone), and menaquinone-4 (MK-4), a form of vitamin K2.
 Hydroxylation of phylloquinone and MK-4 probably regulates blood coagulation (PubMed:24138531).
 Catalyzes omega-hydroxylation of 3-hydroxy fatty acids, such as 3-hydroxypalmitate, 3-hydroxyoleate, 3-hydroxyarachidonate, and 3-hydroxystearate (PubMed:18065749, PubMed:19932081).
 Oxidizes drugs such as erythromycin, benzphetamine, ethylmorphine, chlorpromazine and imipramine (PubMed:15364545).